-The Rocky Ridge Trail crosses through quiet, open countryside with a sense of remoteness that’s unusual for the East Bay.
+The Rocky Ridge Trail crosses through quiet, open countryside with a remoteness that’s unusual for the East Bay.
 It is, however, somewhat overshadowed by the nearby Ramage Peak Trail, which is admittedly longer and more difficult but also quite a bit more scenic and interesting.

 The trail mostly runs over open grassy hillsides, although in summer it’s not quite as hot as might be expected since it’s across from the Golden Gate.
 The route is somewhat challenging, with an unusual amount of climbing for its length and some very steep sections.

 Like a lot of EBMUD lands, the Rocky Ridge Trail is heavily grazed by cattle.
 It generally looks best in the spring and early summer.
 By mid-summer it takes on a worn-out look, the grass reduced to scraggly, unattractive stubble and the trail liberally strewn with cow manure.
 If the road has been recently graded it can be wide and dusty and unpleasantly rough.